sjmog/boiler/README.md

 > Optionally, check the .env.sample file for other environment variables you may want to set.

+You now have two ways to run the application: with Docker (to mimic production) and without (it's faster).

+To make deploys as smooth as possible, you should use Docker.
+But if you know what you're doing, you can use the faster, non-Docker development workflow.

+### With Docker

+Run `docker-compose up` to start the application.

+### Without Docker

 Set up the database like this:

 ```bash